DevOpsBootcamp/website/source/13_opensource.rst

   It will feel like you have only a vague idea what you're doing.
 This means you've found a project that's challenging and that you'll learn from.

-* Lurk awhile then ask
+* Find a project
+* Read Contributing docs
+* Do a thing!
     * Write a test
     * Fix a typo
     * Deploy and update the installation docs

 DevOps Concerns
 ---------------